-When setting up a buffet table, chafing dishes are the only way to go!
+When setting up a buffet table for a large crowd, chafing dishes are the only way to go!

 Planning your next big get-together?
 Whether it's a birthday bash, church fundraiser or holiday gathering--chafing dishes are extremely convenient for both the host and guests.

-Chafing dishes, sometimes called steam pans, are simply large serving dishes in which food is kept warm (or cold).
+Chafing dishes, sometimes called steam pans, are simply large serving dishes in which food is kept hot or warm.

-The different types consist of a frame or wire rack, a water pan, a food pan and a cover.
+There are different types of chafing dishes but all consist of a frame or wire rack, a water pan, a food pan and a cover.

 Water in the pan is used to conduct the heat which maintains the food at a proper serving temperature.
 The heat source is sterno or an electrical heating element placed underneath the water pan.

-The most widely used type of chafing dish is inexpensive and disposable.
-It consists of a large aluminum water pan and one or two smaller aluminum food pans.
+The most widely used type of chafing dish consists of a large aluminum water pan and one or two smaller aluminum food pans.
+It is relatively inexpensive and disposable.

-For the home buffet table, stainless steel and aluminum rectangular food pan sizes range from 20 x 12 x 4 (full size) to 10 x 12 x 2 (half size).
+For the home buffet table, aluminum rectangular food pan sizes range approximately from 20 x 12 inches (full size) to 10 x 12 inches (half size) to 12 x 6 inches (one-third size)

 The first thing to remember is that chafing dishes cannot be used to bring foods up to serving temperature.
 Food must first be at the proper temperature before adding to the pan.
-Stainless steel and aluminum food pans can be used for cooking and/or heating the food in the oven.
+Stainless steel and aluminum food pans can be used for cooking and/or heating the food in the oven or you can add food directly from another cooking pan or pot.

 The water pan is placed in the wire rack and filled with HOT water to a level that is close to but not touching the food pan.
 The sterno is then lit and placed under the water pan.
 The resulting steam will maintain the temperature of food that is already at serving temperature.